aics-int/celigo_pipeline_automation_paper/README.md

 make install-dev
 ```
 # Post-Processing
-After the pipeline, there is some post-processing that is performed to reach our assessable metrics.
+The post-processing operation performs a well-defined QC (Quality Control) morphology and imaging criteria-based scoring system, as described in this Nature Methods paper, following the execution of the cellprofiler pipeline.
 This process can be performed using a
-series of scripts in this repo.
+series of scripts in this repository.
 When running multiple wells or plates, each image's metrics are exported to subsequent CSV.
 We found it helpful to concatenate metrics using this [Merge Script](scripts/merge_metrics.py).

 ### 96 Well QC Scoring